top of page

 Wolves and saints

 Bishop Lupus (ca. 383-479) was bishop of Troyes in northern France, and patron of the Abbey of Saint Loup.
 Lupus made fame when he, dressed in full episcopal regalia, faced the Huns who raged through Europe at that time.
-Lupus' fearlessness made such an impression with leader Attila the Hun, that he spared the town of Troyes.
+Lupus' fearlessness made such an impression with leader Attila the Hun, that he spared the city of Troyes.
 Later, Lupus was accused of treason by the Romans for helping the Huns to escape.
 Lupus lost all faith in society and turned his back on it.
 He retreated into the wilderness and became a hermit; the wolf in hermit's habit (De Boer 2011).
-We cannot help to see evident (symbolic) parallels with the lives of banished criminals, the outlaws as described above.
+We, humble hikers, can't help to see the evident (symbolic) parallels with the lives of banished criminals, the outlaws as described above, who lived as wolves in isolation too.

 Saint Francis taming the wolf at Gubbio